-Nitrogen Oxides ( $NO_X$ ) are highly reactive gases defined as the sum of Nitrogen Dioxide ( $NO_2$ ) and Nitrogen Monoxide ( $NO_2$ ) and NO are pollutants mainly released in atmosphere by fossil fuel burning.
-In urban environment, $NO_2$ is mostly related to vehicle exhaust but also other combustion processes such residential heating, combustion for industrial and residential uses.
-Tropospheric ozone ( $O_3$ ) is a secondary pollutant mostly produced by the photochemical reactions of precursors such nitrous oxides ( $NO_X$ ) and volatile organic compounds (VOCS) under solar radiation.
-Citizen of large cities are increasingly exposed to NO2 and O3 concentrations that often exceed the established standard and the phenomena is becoming global
+Nitrogen Oxides (NO_x) are highly reactive gases defined as the sum of Nitrogen Dioxide (NO2) and Nitrogen Monoxide (NO).
+Both NO2 and NO are pollutants mainly released into the atmosphere by fossil fuel burning.
+In urban environments, NO2 is mostly related to vehicle exhaust but also other combustion processes such residential heating, combustion for industrial and residential uses.
+Tropospheric ozone (O3) is a secondary pollutant mostly produced by the photochemical reactions of precursors such nitrous oxides (NO_x) and volatile organic compounds (VOC_s) under solar radiation32.
+Citizens of large cities are increasingly exposed to NO2 and O3 concentrations that often exceed the established standard and the phenomena is becoming global 33